MichaelC1999/WhaleHarasser/README.md

 - Targeted Advertising: Marketers can specifically target users who meet distinct criteria based on their DeFi behaviors and transaction history.
 For example, they can target users who have deposited large sums, interacted with specific protocols, or achieved a particular yield.
 This precision allows projects to reach the most relevant and engaged audiences.

-- Advanced Data Collection: WhaleHarasser employs an iExec application to query subgraph data from multiple DeFi protocols.
+- Advanced Data Collection: WhaleWhisper employs an iExec application to query subgraph data from multiple DeFi protocols.
 The iExec decentralized app ensures that the price per contact is correctly assigned and fairly compensated to users, considering their historical metrics.

 ## Key Features
 ### For Users:
 Query your transaction history and receive a calculated rate for marketing engagement.
-Deploy protected data containing your email address and 'whaleharasser' property for privacy and schema searching.
+Deploy protected data containing your email address and 'WhaleWhisper' property for privacy and schema searching.
 Every time a DeFi Protocol or a marketer wants to contact you, they must pay your calculated rate in RLC.
 You get paid to get Alpha!
 The high engagement cost enforces quality and ensures that you are only contacted about opportunities that are very specific to you.
 Users with a history involving larger values or stronger engagement are calculated a higher rate.

 ### For Marketers: